Kangta: 2016: 'Home' Chapter 1

-2019–present: "Love Song", 25th anniversary and Eyes on You
+2021–2022: "Cough Syrup", 25th Anniversary project and "Eyes on You"

-In 2019, it was revealed Kangta would be coming back with a single called "Love Song" on August 4, featuring Paloalto.
-However, the single's release was cancelled in light of cheating allegations that surfaced against him.
+After a three-year musical hiatus, the new song "Cough Syrup" was pre-released on SMTOWN LIVE "Culture Humanity" on January 1, 2021.
+And it was officially released as 'SM STATION' on January 15.

 SM Entertainment announced that Kangta would begin preparations for his twenty-fifth anniversary project throughout 2021.
 He first released the single "Freezing" on March 24.
 Kangta released the remake single "Free To Fly 2021" on July 14.
 The second single for the project "Christmas in July" was released on July 28.
 The third single "Maybe" was released on October 12.
 The fourth single "Slow Dance" was released on January 12, 2022.

 On August 17, 2022, it was announced that Kangta would be making a comeback on September 7 with his fourth studio album Eyes on You, marking his first almost two decades (since 2005).
-The lead single of the same name was released on the same day the ten-track album was released, and "Love Song" was released as a track from the album after being shelved for three years.
+The lead single of the same name was released on the same day the ten-track album was released, and It included "Skip" featuring NCT Taeyong and "Love Song" featuring Paloalto.

+On April 22, 2023, SM STATION released its digital single, "When I Close My Eyes".
+The song was sung with LeeAreum, a vocalist of hanbitarts, in commemoration of 'Day of the Disabled'.

+2023-present: Producers' activities

+In 2023, Kangta is the executive producer of SMASHHIT Productions Team, one of the four CICs of Kreation Music Rights, SM Entertainment's music publishing subsidiary.
+And in 2024, he expanded his field by working on songs with a number of singers, discovering various producers.